“It had never been seen before by European eyes, but scenes so lovely must have been gazed upon by angels in their flight” by David Livingston

 Where to sleep

-the best place is Victoria Falls Town, here there is a different range of accommodations, from camp sites to expensive Lodges.
+The best place to find accommodations is Victoria Falls Town that offers several choices, from campsites to expensive Lodges.
 We slept at Victoria Falls Rest Camp.
-At the reception hall there is a small travel agency offering and arranging all the trips and activities you need.
+At the reception hall, there is a small travel agency offering and arranging all the trips and activities you need.
 We booked our accommodation through Booking.com and here below you can see the list of Victoria Falls Hotels.
-Alternatively you can check the Victoria Falls deals clicking on Agoda.com or Hotels.com.
+Alternatively, you can check the Victoria Falls deals clicking on Agoda.com or Hotels.com.

 Where to eat